Serialization

 Do you want to enable introspection and/or modification of your class during simulation via an interactive console?
 The class needs to be serializable.
 This is the only case in which you may choose to partially serialize the class.
 Only serialized data members will be visible during introspection.

-, and you do not intend to support checkpoint or interactive introspection, then it does not need to be serializable.
+If the class is not an Event, and you do not intend to support checkpoint or interactive introspection, then it does not need to be serializable.

 How do I make a class serializable?